 Express delivery comprises of services for documents, mails, parcels and couriers at a premium price for faster delivery times.
-The domestic express consists of express delivery services which cater to shipments only within the geographic region of the Philippines and has gained popularity amongst the Filipino population.
+The domestic express segment consists of express delivery services that cater to shipment requirements only within the geographic region of the Philippines and has gained popularity amongst the Filipino population.

 LBC Express, PHL Post, 2GO and Air 21 have been few of the prominent names in the domestic express delivery market.
-The competition amongst the players has been limited due to the presence of major player who have dominated the industry due to the development of brand value and a sense of security amongst the Filipinos.
+The competition amongst the players has been limited due to the presence of a major player that has dominated the industry due to the development of brand value and a sense of security amongst the Filipinos.

 International players have entered into the local Filipino market via a number of collaborations with domestic companies which include LBC Express with DHL, PHL Post with DHL, and FedEx and 2Go.
-This has increased competition but also helped in the inception of global technology and processes which can help improve the value chain of the Philippines domestic express delivery market.
+This has increased competition but also helped in the inception of global technology and processes that can help improve the value chain of the Philippines domestic express delivery market.